 The Activity Dashboard is not meant for auditing or legal purposes.
 To audit user activity, use the Drive audit log.

-As a G Suite administrator, you can control whether users see each other's file activity on an Activity dashboard.
+As an administrator, you can control whether users see each other's file activity on an Activity dashboard.
 File activity includes the names of users who have viewed Google Docs, Sheets, and Slides files and the time they viewed them.

 Using this data, file editors can make informed decisions about following up with collaborators.
 To view the Activity dashboard for a file, users must have Edit access to the file and they must be in the same domain as the file owner.
 Users can't view the Activity dashboard for files outside their domain.